Australia's State Aviation Safety Program

 - coordination of Australia's engagement with ICAO.

-The Department of Infrastructure and Transport also has responsibility for providing policy advice to the Australian Government on aviation security, setting standards for aviation security measures, as well as testing, monitoring and evaluating compliance with those standards, policies and procedures.
+The Department of Infrastructure and Regional Development also has responsibility for providing policy advice to the Australian Government on aviation security, setting standards for aviation security measures, as well as testing, monitoring and evaluating compliance with those standards, policies and procedures.
 These functions are consistent with the Aviation Transport Security Act 2004 and the Aviation Transport Security Regulations 2005 which implement Australia's responsibilities under Annex 17 of the Chicago Convention.

 - About the Department